How To Edit Your WordPress User Profile

 2 – Visual Editor

-Tip: If you experience any issues when trying to insert code into your pages or posts (e.g. HTML), try disabling the visual editor checkbox in this section.
+Tip: If ever you experience any issues when trying to insert code into your content (e.g. HTML), try disabling the visual editor checkbox in this section.

 3 – Admin Color Scheme